TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/UserRoundTrip.rst

 User's round trip
 =================

-Once the user is interested in a TYPO3 extension, a Composer package or a standalone manual, they should be quickly directed to all aspects of the
+When a user wants to find out more about a Composer package or a standalone manual, they should be provided with information about every aspect of the project including its rendered documentation, code repository and the Packagist and TYPO3 Extension Repository (TER) pages.

-project: the rendered documentation, the code repository, and the Packagist and TYPO3 Extension Repository (TER) store pages from which the extension or package can be downloaded and installed.
-Therefore, set up a convenient navigation from one aspect to another by using native configuration settings.
+It is recommended that you set up a navigation structure that signposts every part of your project so that users can quickly install, learn and potentially contribute to your project.
+This can be achieved by using the native configuration settings.

 .. uml::